 A mystical particle that holds vast secrets to the multiverse and may even hold the key to life itself.
 Its nature has become a fascination point for many scholars and researchers, including Lord Asriel, though its true potential is considered a threat to the Magisterium.
 Any research on the subject is heavily regulated by the Magisterium and is often considered heresy.
 The organization considers Dust the source of original sin.

 The name given to those shadowy figures responsible for the string of child kidnappings plaguing Brytain (similar in geography to the U.K. in our world).
 Tales of the Gobblers spread all over the country and reached Jordan College.
 Lower-class children, like servants and those among the Gyptian clans, tend to be easier targets of the Gobblers.
+[Episode 2 spoilers] Gobblers is a nickname to The General Oblation Board, which use children for experiments.

 Great Flood, The